sbormann/ioBroker.iqontrol/README.md

 * There are additional meta-tags, you can use inside the head-section of your widget-website to configure the behavior of the widget:
 	* 'widget-description'
 		* syntax: ``<meta name="widget-description" content="Please see www.mywebsite.com for further informations.
 (C) by me"/>``
-		* This will be displayed when chosing the widget as URL or BACKGROUND_URL or if you autocreate a widget
+		* The content will be displayed when chosing the widget as URL or BACKGROUND_URL or if you autocreate a widget
 	* 'widget-urlparameters'
 		* syntax: ``<meta name="widget-urlparameters" content="parameter/default value/description;parameter2/default value2/description2"/>``
 		* The user will be asked for these parameter when chosing the widget as URL or BACKGROUND_URL or autocreates a widget